SamSamhuns/financial_utility_applications/README.md

    Probability modeling of binary stock value expectations from sequence of buys or sells for a stock given a trading senario for different proportions of informed and uninformed traders.

 ## Prerequisites
-Recommended Python 3.6.0 or later.
+Python 3.5.0 or later.

-In Linus and BSD based systems to install dependencies, use pip:
+In Linux and BSD based systems to install dependencies, use pip:
 ```
 git clone https://github.com/SamSamhuns/financial-utility-programs
 pip install -r requirements.txt